-• Other systems to ensure effective auditing by Audit & Supervisory Board Members
+• Other systems to ensure effective auditing by Audit & Supervisory Board Members d.
+Other matters regarding corporate governance

 Audit & Supervisory Board Members are allowed to attend not only meetings of the Board of Directors of the Company but also other important meetings of the Company.
 The Operational Review and Business Assurance Division and the Legal and Compliance Division maintain cooperation with Audit & Supervisory Board Members by exchanging information.